CaptainSapphire/PH-s-Blog/_posts/2025-11-05-Microsoft Tech Brief: Activate your Data for Innovation with Microsoft Fabric.md

 AI is accelerating business transformation, with the majority of investors seeing a positive ROI. <br><br>

 Problem: Disconnected AI systems
-Result: Data Copies, limted interoperability, data exposure risks, vendor sprawl, infrastructure inefficiencies(more layers are added, harder to work with, and visibility issues)
+Result: Data Copies, limted interoperability, data exposure risks, vendor sprawl, infrastructure inefficiencies(more layers are added, harder to work with, and visibility issues) <br>

-**Microsoft Fabric: The data platform for the era of AI** "Office 365 for Data"
+**Microsoft Fabric: The data platform for the era of AI** <br><br>
+"Office 365 for Data"
 - Data Factory
 - Analytics